pergolafabio/Hikvision-Addons/hikvision-sdk/DOCS.md

 For more details see the [official documentation]((https://www.home-assistant.io/integrations/hassio/#service-hassioaddon_stdin)) about the `hassio.addon_stdin` service.

 #### Unlock a door
-This service call unlocks door 1 connected to the output relay of the doorstation.
+This service call unlocks door 1 connected to the output relay of the door station.
 ````yaml
 service: hassio.addon_stdin
 data: